 Important anatomic considerations include the blood supply, innervation, the lactiferous system as well as the aesthetic considerations regarding breast size and contour.

 The breast has a rich blood supply from multiple sources, including perforating branches of the internal mammary artery, the lateral thoracic artery, the thoracodorsal artery, intercostal artery perforators, and the thoracoacromial artery.
 The blood supply to the nipple-areola complex (NAC) is carried through the glandular breast tissue but also receives contributions from the subdermal plexus of the breast skin.
 While the early, mostly dermal pedicle, designs relied on the subdermal plexus as the source for NAC perfusion, glandular contribution is now generally considered to be more robust.

 The innervation of the breast is based on the underlying dermatomes.
 The sensation of the NAC (erogenous as well as tactile) is provided for the most part by the anterolateral and anteromedial branches of the fourth intercostal nerve with additional innervation contributed by adjacent dermatomes.
-Anatomic studies have shown that the fourth intercostal nerve divides into a superficial as well as a deep branch, the latter being situated on top of the pectoralis fascia and reaching the ...
+Anatomic studies have shown that the fourth intercostal nerve divides into a superficial as well as a deep branch, the latter being situated on top of the pectoralis fascia and ...